Exhaust Gas Cleaning Systems

 Work by the IMO

-In 2019, the IMO requested that the United Nations’ Joint Group of Experts on the Scientific Aspects of Marine Environmental Protection (GESAMP) establish a task team to undertake a review of all relevant scientific literature and oversee a modelling study to assess the impacts of wash water from EGCS on the environment.
-GESAMP will provide the IMO with a report on the outcomes of this work in February 2020 through the IMO's Pollution Prevention and Response Sub-Committee (PPR).
-PPR will also commence work to evaluate and harmonise rules and guidance on discharges from EGCS.
-This work will address concerns over the potential negative impact on the marine environment and the measures that have been put in place in some areas to prohibit wash water discharge.
+The IMO's Pollution Prevention and Response Sub-Committee (PPR) will also work to evaluate and harmonise rules and guidance on discharges from EGCS.
+This work aims to address concerns over the potential negative impact on the marine environment and the measures that have been put in place in some areas to prohibit wash water discharge.
+The scope of this work was agreed by PPR in February 2020, with a view to approval by the MEPC in late 2020.
 This work is anticipated to conclude in 2021.

 Work by AMSA